vijaylondhe/DevOps-Projects/Project-10:Use-Ansible-to-Deploy-WebApplication-Stack/README.md

 ```

 - Push the code to the github
   - git add .
   - git commit -m "added dynamic inventory for vprofile stack"
   - git push origin vprofile-stack

 - Run the playbook
 - `ansible-playbook vpro-ec2-stack.yml`

+- Push the code to GitHub:
   - This will create the hostsip file and inventory-vpro file
   - Push back code to the github for this both the files
   - git status
   - git add .
   - git commit -m "added inventory file"
   - git push origin vprofile-stack